Clyde Thompson

 The jailers apparently assumed that Ratliff had, indeed, lost his wits.
 After tending to him on the night of November 18, 1929, they left his cell door open momentarily while tending to others.
 Thompson watched as Ratliff rushed from his cell and scampered down the stairs to the sheriff’s office.
 There, he obtained a loaded pistol from a desk drawer.
-Discovering this, jailer Tom Jones, rushed Ratliff, who shot him three times.
+Discovering this, jailer Tom Jones rushed Ratliff, who shot him three times.
 Ratliff was soon subdued, but the wounds to Jones subsequently proved fatal.

 The next night a crowd estimated at 2,000 gathered on the streets of Eastland.
 A large group of men subdued jailer Pack Kilborn while taking the jail keys, pulled a struggling Ratliff from his cell and lynched him in the street.
 Thompson may have met a similar fate, but due to rumors that someone was planning to help him escape, the key to his cell was locked in a safe at the new courthouse.

 Again found guilty at his appeal trial, Thompson was sent to death row in Huntsville, Texas in March, 1931.
 He was within hours of execution when Texas Governor Ross Sterling commuted his sentence to life in prison.
 This commutation had been supported by some leading citizens of Eastland County due to the inequity of his sentence in comparison to 10 years in prison assessed to his older hunting companion and their belief that Thompson was mentally deficient.

 A year after arriving at the Retrieve Prison Farm, Brazoria County, in 1932, Thompson took part in an ill-fated escape attempt with fellow convicts Barney Allen and E.L.
 Lester.
 A guard shot and killed Lester, wounded Allen and recaptured Thompson.
 The failure of this attempt was due in part to another prisoner, Tommy Ries, who alerted guards that the other three were making a run for it.
-As Lester lay dying, Clyde promised he would kill the snitch.
+As Lester lay dying, Thompson promised he would kill the snitch.
 He and Allen followed through on this promise the following month, resulting in each of them receiving life sentences, the second for Thompson.

 Thompson received a third life sentence in 1935 for stabbing and killing inmate Everett Melvin, who attempted to rape him.